Edinburgh-Stingers-IHC/constitution/README.md

    1. Noise will be kept to a minimum so as not to cause distraction.
    2. “Suggestions” for improvement should be directed to the Bench Coach.
 5. Any failure in discipline shall be dealt with by the Bench Coach and offenders may be required to sit out part of the game or sent to the dressing room in extreme cases.
-6. Any fees for a game are to be paid on arrival at the ice rink and before changing – NO PAY NO PLAY.
+6. Payment is expected on arrival at the ice rink and before changing; where this is not possible, members must pay within the two‑day grace window in Section 7.1.
+Failure to respond after Treasurer follow‑up may result in suspension from future games until payment is received.
 7. In home games non-playing members are requested to assist in the setup of the game and also game activities [time-keeping, bench gate etc].

 ---